Court employed 767 employees (excluding judicial officers, the CEO and casual employees)

 - the exercise of powers under the Federal Circuit Court of Australia Act 1999

 - the making of the Rules of Court, and

 - management of the administrative affairs of the Court.

 Policy Advisory Committee

-The Policy Advisory Committee provides advice to the Chief Judge in relation to the Court’s overall strategies and policies for the delivery of court services.
+The Policy Advisory Committee provides advice to the Chief Judge in relation to the Court's overall strategies and policies for the delivery of court services.
 Advice is also provided to the Chief Judge and the Chief Executive Officer regarding the support and assistance required by judges to best exercise the judicial powers of the Commonwealth of Australia.
-The committee met four times in 2012–13, considering administrative and financial matters, and comprises:
+The committee met four times in 2013–14, considering administrative and financial matters.
+The committee comprises:

 - Judge Baumann

 - Judge Emmett

 - Judge Henderson